realrainer/qdocdb/README.md

     }
 }
 `
-* Result of query can be used as model from testCollection.value
+Result of query can be used as model from testCollection.value.
 As example, see main.qml file.